Jayeshkhadke7/IOT-Project-2/IOT-Project-2/README.md

 ## Setup

-To run the Aurora app locally, follow these steps:
+To run the app locally, follow these steps:

 1. Clone the repository:
 2. Navigate to the cloned directory: